moonstar-x/old-server-setup/docs/services/plex.md

     /dev/sda1: PARTUUID="46e94feb-2ed3-4b1f-b21f-41d452fe2b13"

 !!! note
      Notice here that there's only one hard drive plugged in so it only recognizes /dev/sda, this is called the ID.
 If you have a drive plugged in and it does not show up in this list, it is likely not partitioned or formatted.
 Do not proceed if this happens.
-Instead use **fstab** to fix your issues and then come back.
+Instead use **fdisk** to fix your issues and then come back.

-Identify the drive ID that corresponds with what you need to add to **Plex**, copy the UUID that is displayed, we'll need it later.
-We need to edit our file system table.
+Identify the drive UUID that corresponds with what you need to add to **Plex**, copy the one displayed, we'll need it later.
+We now need to edit our file system table.

  **PROCEED AT YOUR OWN RISK, MESSING UP THIS FILE WILL MOST PROBABLY BREAK YOUR COMPUTER!**